 Pet ownership is unpredictable, and pets can develop more needs as they age.
 Poodles can be susceptible to diseases like Hypothyroidism, Hip dysplasia, Cushing’s disease, and Addison’s disease.
 Some like the Standard can inherit lifelong conditions such as epilepsy which require more medical care, and medication.

 Pet insurance is not a necessity, though it can be a great benefit in the case of an emergency that can result in high, unexpected vet bills.
-Insurance is available for Poodles, but it is not something everyone chooses to purchase.
+Insurance is available for Poodles and Toy Poodles, but it is not something everyone chooses to purchase.
 Additionally, an add-on wellness plan can help balance out expenses for preventative care, and some employers now even offer pet insurance as part of their benefits package.

 Do some research to find the company that best serves your needs and also be sure to get at least three quotes since each company offers different pricing and plan options.
 You can also see if any of your current insurance providers offer pet insurance or discounts.